czernous/persian-hugo/exampleSite/content/about/_index.md

 It was then I took it upon myself to figure out this thing called marketing.
 Since then, I have dedicated time to studying this topic.

 I have completed a Level 4 in Copywriting and am in the midst of completing a Level 4 in Social Media Marketing.
 I also love to read blogs and watch Youtube videos on this topic.
-So it seemed natural to put my knowledge to good use by creating this blog.

-As well as marketing, I am also very passionate about Fashion, Beauty, and Textiles.

 When I am not writing, you will find me reading, shopping, travelling, working out, and watching movies with my family.